-Ana Cheri Flaunts Incredible Curves In Plunging Top & Barely-There Shorts
+Ana Cheri Flaunts Incredible Curves In Plunging Top & Barely There Shorts

 “Gorgeous and perfect as always,” remarked a different devotee, adding a string of rose emoji to the comment.

-The post appears to be a fan favorite as it soon racked up more than 100,000 likes.
+The post appears to be a fan favorite as it quickly racked up more than 100,000 likes.

 As fans are aware, this is far from the first time that the model has flaunted her fantastic figure on Instagram.
-Earlier this week, she uploaded a throwback photo, in which she wore a skimpy swimsuit adorned with a zebra print.
+Earlier this week, she uploaded a throwback photo of her in a skimpy swimsuit adorned with a zebra print.
 That picture has been liked over 200,000 times since it was shared.